Most dogs will chase after a ball but don’t know how to retrieve it and bring it back to you. However, this is not difficult to teach your dog.

 - A large, fenced-in area with sufficient space to run around freely.

 Above all, don’t get frustrated if things don’t go to plan.
-Not all dogs will take to this routine but it’s a brilliant way to give your dog some exercise.
+Not all dogs will take to this routine, but it’s a brilliant way to give your dog some exercise.
 Here are the steps to follow to train your dog to fetch to your command.

 Next, choose a favourite object that your dog loves to play with and is happy to pick up from the ground.
 You need something that the dog cannot eat or easily destroy.
 An item that is brightly-coloured or has moving parts will retain your dog’s interest in the beginning.

 Decide on a location that is fairly quiet without too many distractions.
 Ideally, you need to maintain his attention and focus when you teach your dog to fetch.
 Your back garden is possibly the best place as you won’t have any other dogs running around causing a disturbance to your lesson.
 Begin by throwing the chosen object just a short distance in front of you.
-As you are throwing the item, give the command that you wish to use.
+As you are throwing the item, give the cue that you wish to use.
 This can be either “fetch” or “get it” or even “bring it”.

 Continue with these lessons to train your dog to fetch to your command, at least twice daily.
-Because your dog will soon get bored with the task, limit this to 10-minute intervals.
+Because your dog will soon get bored with the task, limit this to 10-minute sessions.
 Over time, begin to throw the object over a longer distance.
 Now you can begin to give just verbal praise for the retrieval and phase out the doggy treats.

 Helpful hints when teaching your dog to fetch an object